DCKT/bs-react-async/README.md

 # bs-react-async

-🚧 Partial BuckleScript bindings for react-async.
+🚧 Partial BuckleScript bindings for react-async v8.
 This will be updated if needed.

 ## Install